NiklasRosenstein/nr-python/README.md

 aims to be a cross-platform replacement for cx_Freeze and a lightweight alternative to PyInstaller.

+Currently native dependency resolution is only supported on Windows.

 #### Hooks

 Big Python libraries for which hooks exist only include elements of the module